Emanuele-20/CV/README.md

 - The training is primarily self-led, encouraging students to develop solutions to problems by themselves, great coach's structure ready to guide you learning.
 - Using Agile/XP methodologies and practices, such as pair programming every day with different students and teams to create working and well-tested programs and problem solve effetely.
 - Refactoring each other code in order to have a clear and D.R.Y. code for a better future implementation for us and other developers in our team.
-- Constantly use pair-programming alongside TDD technique for our projects in order to create working and well-tested programs and problem solve effetely.
+- Constantly doing pair-programming using communication skills and emotional intelligence alongside TDD technique for our projects in order to create working and well-tested programs and problem solve effetely.
 - Develop capacities to learn new programming languages, new testing frameworks and all the new technologies we encountered on the Bootcamp by our own or as a team and apply them on different projects.

 #### ITC "F.Marchi" - High School Diploma